How to speed up your website to boost your Website traffic ?[Updated 2019]

 Speed, technology’s ultimate goal!
 Get to know how to speed up your website to boost your traffic and business as well.

-The speed of your website do matter a lot.
-Come to think of it, even a 1-sec delay in load time leads to fewer page views, decrease in customer satisfaction and a great loss in conversions.
+- The speed of your website does matter a lot.
+Come to think of it, even a 1-sec delay in load time leads to fewer page views, a decrease in customer satisfaction and a great loss in conversions.
 This was confirmed by Amazon and Walmart who increased their revenue and conversions respectively by increasing their sites.

-Have you ever asked yourself why speed matters this much?
-Well, a study done by found out that:
+- Have you ever asked yourself why speed matters this much?
+Well, a study was done by found out that:

 - 46% of web users always expect a web site to a load time of 2-secs or less.